kensnyder/blossom-solver/README.md

 those words to `data/discovered-words.txt`.
 Those are included in the final uncompiled and compiled dictionaries.

+## Beyond the dictionary - which words go with which bonus petal letter?

+I used letter frequencies in each dictionary to order the alphabet from least common letter to most common letter.
+The bot uses that order to assign words to each bonus petal letter.
+It is a naive approach, but usually gets the maximum score or very close to it.

 ## Precompilation

 I've chosen to precompile the dictionaries to allow the solver to provide